junlong4321/tp/docs/UserGuide.md

 Other examples:
 * `find-student Alex`<br/>
   `link s\1 c\2`<br/>
-  Adds the 1st result of the `find-student` command to the 2nd class in the displayed class list.
+  Adds the 1st student with name `Alex`, to the 2nd class in the displayed class list.

 #### Removing a student from a class : `unlink`